lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 #### R-3: Usage of canonical bridge

 Usage of the bridge, canonical for the L2 network, is highly encouraged.
 If the native bridge does not exist, is not a public good, or is closed-sourced.
-Most "canonical like " options may be suitable.
+Most "canonical like" options may be suitable.

 #### R-4: L2 wstETH token upgradable